-- Whether the program is in a CD-ROM. - Whether the applicant expressly asserted a in the generated by the program. - Whether the applicant intends to register the user manual or other documentation for the program.
+- Whether the program is fixed in a CD-ROM. - Whether the applicant expressly asserted a claim in the screen displays generated by the program. - Whether the applicant intends to register the user manual or other documentation for the program.

-These topics are discussed in Sections through below.
+These topics are discussed in Sections 1509.1(F)(6) through 1509.1(F)(7) below.

-1509.1(C)(1) Source Code
+1509.1(F)(1) Source Code

 The applicant may be required to submit the entire source code for the computer program, or the applicant may submit representative portions of the source code.
-See .
+See 37 C.F.R. § 202.20(c)(2)(vii).
 The amount of source code that is required varies depending on the length of the code, whether the work is a derivative computer program, and whether the code contains trade secret material.
-These issues are discussed in Sections through below.
+These issues are discussed in Sections 1509.1(F)(2) through 1509.1(F)(4) below.